 “While traveling in the morning to work while on the interstate, a loud sound like a bomb or explosion occurred in my car, then glass from my sunroof fell down…Once pulled over, it was clear that the glass shattered out and up not downward so it was fairly apparent nothing landed on top of my roof to cause this.”(NHTSA ID 10515141, Filed 6/5/2013)

 Drivers have also reported getting in “near-miss” accidents after their sunroofs shattered, while others have suffered injuries and damage to the insides of their vehicles.
-Several other car makers, including Audi, have received similar reports and have issued safety recalls to replace their drivers’ sunroofs free of charge; however, Kia continues to hide the problem, allowing unsuspecting consumers to purchase and drive “unsafe and unreliable” vehicles, according to the lawsuit.
+Several other car makers, including Audi, have received similar reports and have issued safety recalls to replace their drivers’ sunroofs free of charge; however, Kia allegedly continues to hide the problem, allowing unsuspecting consumers to purchase and drive “unsafe and unreliable” vehicles.

 How Could a Lawsuit Help?

-If the lawsuit is successful, Kia owners may be able to recover compensation for money spent replacing their sunroofs.
+If successful, a lawsuit could help Kia owners recover compensation for money spent replacing their sunroofs.

-Attorneys believe that the sunroofs shatter when the cars are relatively new and still under warranty, but that Kia is consistently refusing to pay for repairs.
-Furthermore, they also suspect that Kia cannot guarantee that a replacement sunroof won’t shatter too.
+Attorneys believe that the sunroofs shatter when the cars are relatively new and still under warranty, but that Kia has consistently refused to pay for repairs.
+Furthermore, they suspect that Kia cannot guarantee that a replacement sunroof won’t shatter too.

 According to reports, the cost of replacing the sunroofs can range between hundreds and thousands of dollars.
 The cost of labor alone is believed to be $1,000.
 Furthermore, those with the affected vehicles often paid more than $3,000 to upgrade their cars to models with panoramic sunroofs.
 A class action lawsuit could help consumers seek money from Kia for these costs.